PlayForm/Compress/README.md

 > **Note**
 >
-> `CompressAstro` will not compress your requests, only your statically
+> `Compress` will not compress your requests, only your statically
 > generated build and pre-rendered routes.

 > [!IMPORTANT]
 >
-> Use `CompressAstro` last in your integration list for the best optimization.
+> Use `Compress` last in your integration list for the best optimization.

 ## Installation